Investing in our future

 'All the artists and staff showed great care, excitement and knowledge in their different areas of interest, creating a safe space for people to dip their toes into creative techniques they’ve never tried before.
 We can’t wait for our next collaboration with Hospital Rooms, when we’ll be working closely with them on the look and feel of our space within the brand new hospital currently under construction.’
-Lindsay Fox and Owen Reilly, Recovery College.
+Lindsay Fox and Owen Reilly, Recovery College

-Our panel loved this entry which continues from the name of the current building for our forensic services.
+Our judging panel loved this entry which continues from the name of the current building for our forensic services.
 We felt that this would help service users continue to navigate the new estate layout easily and provide a seamless link from the old to new look Springfield Hospital.

 For our non-forensic building, our judges were split between two choices, ‘Tota', the Anglo-Saxon name for Tooting, which has clear links to the location of Springfield Hospital, and ‘Trinity’.
 Tooting Bec Station was originally named ‘Trinity Road Station’, which again has close links to the Trust geographically.